colevk/dark-souls-map-viewer/README.md

 ###Usage

-Run `server.py` and then go to [http://localhost:8000](http://localhost:8000) in any web browser.
+Run either `launch` or `server.py` and then go to [http://localhost:8000](http://localhost:8000) in any web browser.
+They do the same thing, but `launch` can be run directly from the Finder if you're on Mac.
 Chrome is recommended, but it has been tested on Chrome, Firefox, and Safari for OSX, and Chrome for Windows.

 ###Details